aravazzibb/swe-tech-challenge/README.md

 # Overview 🔎
 Welcome to the Full-Stack Software Engineer Code Challenge!
 Please follow the instructions carefully and complete the tasks outlined below.

-We would like you to create a full-stack application that displays search results from a database of half million companies.
+We would like you to create a full-stack application that displays search results from a database of one million companies.
 Using filters, the user should be able to find companies that match the search criteria and get its details.

 > 👉 N.b.: for all the tasks, consider the following boundary conditions of the companies dataset (link available in the Backend section):
 - states are all 50 from US and are used abbreviated